benjamano/Zone-Laser-Scoreboard/README.md

 | Shot Made         |  coming soon    | coming soon      | coming soon |
 | Shot Confirmed    |  coming soon    | coming soon      | coming soon |

+# Setup Zone Packet Sniffing

+This is an annoying process.
+You must be able to connect to the Begeara 2's local network.
+I have done it by using a simple ethernet cable connected to the network switch that connects the Android Display Controller and the actual control box.

+After you've done that, I'd reccomend opening up "WireShark" a tool used for sniffing packets travelling along a network.
+If you don't know the IP of either the Android or control box, I'd reccomend seting the filter to look for the domain of "Begeara.com", and restart the Zone system.
+The Zone system will call the "Begears.come" URL everytime it starts to verify it's authenticity and license.
+When this packet shows, note down the "src" IP address.
+(This is the control box's IP) Set a filter on wireshark to find packets coming from that IP, and you should be able to see the box communicating over the network!

 ## Code / File Breakdown